litnomad/admin-dashboard/README.md

 # Admin Dashboard Design

-Built with the application of CSS grid knowledge to create a structured and responsive layout that mimics a dashboard.
+Built with the application of CSS grid knowledge to create a structured and responsive layout that mimics a dashboard web page.

 Theme:
 - Basic, minimal